neuralmagic/docs/docs/source/faqs.md

 ## Infrastructure FAQs

+**Which instruction sets are supported and do we have to enable certain settings?**

+AVX-512, AVX2, and VNNI.
+The DeepSparse Engine will automatically utilize the most effective available instruction set for the task.
+Generally, if AVX-512 is available then we have no reason to use AVX2 instruction set.
+AVX-512 VNNI only comes into use for quantized models i.e., INT8 or UINT8.

 **Are you suitable for edge deployments (i.e., in-store devices, cameras)?**

 Yes, absolutely.
 We can run anywhere you have a CPU with x86 instructions, including on bare metal, in the cloud, on-prem, or at the edge.
 Additionally, our model optimization tools are able to reduce the footprint of models across all architectures.
 We only guarantee performance in the DeepSparse Engine.

 We’d love to hear from users highly interested in ML performance.
-If you want to chat about your use cases or how others are leveraging the Deep Sparse Platform, [please reach out](mailto: feedback@neuralmagic.com).
+If you want to chat about your use cases or how others are leveraging the Deep Sparse Platform, [please reach out](feedback@neuralmagic.com).
 Or simply head over to the [Neural Magic GitHub repo](https://github.com/neuralmagic) and check out our tools.

 **Do you have available solutions or applications on the Microsoft/Azure platform?**